Retail Times — UK Retail News

 The partnership extends beyond maintenance into ongoing development of the forecourt offer.

 In 2025, Asda and AIR-serv rolled out Aquarama rollover car washes across multiple sites, modernising the estate and enhancing customer appeal.
-“We’re always looking at how we can improve the customer experience,” Stuart says.
+“We’re always looking at how we can improve the customer experience,” Peel says.
 “There’s a collaborative approach to everything from equipment to promotion and signage.”

 Supporting modern forecourt operations